-Total net revenue for the second quarter of fiscal 2023 increased \$368 million or 14% compared with the same quarter of fiscal 2022.
+Total net revenue for the third quarter of fiscal 2023 increased \$386 million or 7% compared with the same quarter of fiscal 2022.
 Our Small Business & Self-Employed segment revenue increased during the quarter primarily due to growth in our Online Ecosystem revenue.
-Consumer revenue increased due to higher TurboTax federal units, reflecting a faster forming tax season this year.
-These increases were offset by a decrease in Credit Karma segment revenue primarily due to decreases in our personal loan, home loan, auto insurance, and auto loan verticals.
+Consumer revenue increased primarily due to a shift in mix to our higher-priced product offerings including our TurboTax Live and Premium offerings, as well as higher effective prices, partially offset by a decrease in total returns.
+These increases were offset by a decrease in Credit Karma segment revenue primarily due to decreases in our personal loan, home loan, auto loan, and auto insurance verticals.
 See "Segment Results" later in this Item 2 for more information about the results for all of our reportable segments.

-Operating income increased \$214 million for the second quarter of fiscal 2023 compared to the same quarter of fiscal 2022.
-The increase in operating income was due to the increase in revenue described above, partially offset by an increase in expenses.
-Expenses increased primarily due to staffing and share-based compensation, partially offset by a decrease in marketing.
+Operating income for the third quarter of fiscal 2023 increased \$383 million or 16% compared to the same quarter of fiscal 2022.
+The increase in operating income was due to the increase in revenue described above and relatively stable expenses.
+Higher expenses for staffing and share-based compensation were offset by a one-time charge related to a settlement recorded in the previous fiscal year and a decrease in marketing expenses.
 See "Cost of Revenue" and "Operating Expenses" later in this Item 2 for more information.

-Net income for the second quarter of fiscal 2023 increased \$68 million or 68% compared with the same quarter of fiscal 2022.
+Net income for the third quarter of fiscal 2023 increased \$293 million or 16% compared with the same quarter of fiscal 2022.
 The increase in net income was primarily due to the increase in operating income described above, partially offset by increases in tax expense and interest expense.
-The increase in tax expense is primarily due to the increase in operating income and the recording of tax shortfalls on share-based compensation in the second quarter of fiscal 2023, while we recorded excess tax benefits on share-based compensation in the same period of the prior year.
 Interest expense increased as a result of higher interest rates on our term loan.
-Diluted net income per share was \$0.60 for the second quarter of fiscal 2023 compared to diluted net income per share of \$0.35 for the same quarter of fiscal 2022.
+Diluted net income per share increased to \$7.38 for the third quarter of fiscal 2023 compared to \$6.28 for the same quarter of fiscal 2022, in line with the increase in net income.